From Rear Window to Copycat, the plot techniques in play when a film’s lead character is trapped at home.

 These are four good examples of the genre, but they share more than a protagonist battling physical or mental limits.
 These films span 50 years of cinema – yet each relies on or returns to some common themes.

 1. Technology is key

 Solving crimes remotely sounds pretty modern.
-After all, in the age of the true-crime podcast we’re all housebound detectives now.
+After all, in the age of the true-crime podcast we’re all housebound detectives.

 As far as cinema goes, however, this niche genre has always relied on technology and ‘remote control’.
 This allows our protagonists to visit the outside world even when they can’t leave their rooms.

 The telephone is crucial in Sorry, Wrong Number.
-At a time when operators had to physically connect calls through a switchboard, it was possible to be patched into other people’s conversations.
+At a time when operators had to physically connect calls through a switchboard, it was possible to eavesdrop on other people’s conversations.
 This is what happens to the domineering Leona Stevenson when she overhears a murder being planned.

 The phone helps Leona control her world without leaving her room, yet it leaves her at the mercy of others.
-As a device that could only be used to make and receive calls, the phone extends Leona’s reach and lets her piece together information about the murder.
+As a device that – at the time – could only be used to make and receive calls, the telephone extends Leona’s reach and lets her piece together information about the murder.

 In Rear Window, the camera is the conduit.
-While this should be a one-way connection, one memorably frightening scene has the suspect spotting the camera and staring right back at Jeffries (and us).
+While this should be a one-way connection, one memorably frightening scene has the suspect spotting the camera and staring right back at Jefferies (and us).